Rank Jumps and Growth of Shafarevich--Tate Groups for Elliptic Curves in $\mathbb{Z}/p\mathbb{Z}$-Extensions: Tables

 \section{Tables}

 In Table \ref{table: values for positive prop}, we compute the following expression

 for $3\leq p < 50$ and $q \leq 179,424,673$ (i.e., the first 10 million primes).

-In Table \ref{table: enemy primes}, we record the proportion of enemy primes.
+In Table \ref{table: enemy primes}, we record the proportion of enemy primes for CM elliptic curves with conductor $<100$ and $p<50$.
 Here, ``-'' indicates that for a given elliptic curve, $p$ is an \emph{irrelevant} prime.
-In the first row, the value of $\frac{1}{p(p-1)}$ is recorded for the sake of convenience.
+Since $p=47$ is an \emph{irrelevant prime} for the four elliptic curves of interest, we have excluded it from our table.
+In the first row, the value of $\frac{p}{2(p+1)(p-1)^2}$ is recorded.
 Note that the reduction type depends only on the isogeny class.
 The same is true for the $\lambda$-invariant of the $p$-primary Selmer group.
 However, it is possible that one or more of the curves in a given isogeny class has positive $\mu$-invariant, but the others do not (see also \cite[Conjecture 1.11]{Gre99}).
-To keep the tables succinct, if the Iwasawa invariants are the same for all curves in the isogeny class, we have clubbed them together.
-Finally, we have marked all the CM elliptic curves with boldface.
+To keep the tables succinct, since the Iwasawa invariants are the same for all curves in the isogeny class, they are clubbed together.